Rippling/OpenAPIDocs/docs/Getting-Started/a-Introduction.md

 The Rippling API Platform enables the access and processing of company and employee information.

 The API will continue to evolve as more endpoints and capabilities are added.
-If there are specific endpoints or features that you would benefit from, please email apps@rippling.com.
+If there are specific endpoints or features that you would benefit from, please submit a [Developer Feedback Survey](https://developer.rippling.com/docs/rippling-api/docs/Submit/feedback-survey.md).

 Please note, it is in violation of Rippling's Terms of Service to use an API key on behalf of another organization in order to access the Rippling API Platform.